 - Me's A Crowd: She split into copies of herself in her video Et s'il n'en restait qu'une (je serais celle-là) (which translates into And If There Was Only One Woman Left (I Would Be That One))

 - Named After Somebody Famous: Céline herself is named after the song Céline by Hugues Aufray.
-Then she made a self-referential case of this by naming her first son René Charles Dion Angélil, is a bit complicated case of this, as the name Charles was actually taken from her grandfather.
-Her younger twin sons are more straightforward: Eddy (after Eddy Marnay, Francophone songwriter who wrote a lot of songs for her) and Nelson (after Nelson Mandela, South Africa's most famous president).
+Her first son, René Charles Dion Angélil, is a bit complicated case of this, as the name Charles was actually taken from her grandfather.
+Her younger twin sons are more straightforward: Eddy (after Eddy Marnay, Francophone songwriter who collaborated with her early in her career) and Nelson (after Nelson Mandela, South Africa's most famous president).

 - Oh Crap! / O.O.C.
 Is Serious Business: She normally stays out of talks when it came to politics, especially about other countries; Celine tearfully criticized George Bush’s Iraq War and response to Katrina during her interview on Larry King in 2005.
 Considering the situations happening at time and the fact she’s grew up in poverty when talking Katrina, who can honestly blame her?

 - Pimped-Out Dress: A couple in her videos, with the one in Immortality being a stand-out.

 - Also her wedding attire◊.
 And how!